ddvk/rmfakecloud/README.md

 			- add 127.0.0.1 appstpot.com
 			- set the address of your host:port in the reverse proxy
 			- run the host
-		2.yrun the fakeapi on port 443 with a certificate signed by the CA you installed and resolve
+		2. run the fakeapi on port 443 with a certificate signed by the CA you installed and resolve
 		3. run a reverse proxy on the host and route to the api